hsjalilian/Ocelot/README.md

 ## What Is Ocelot
 Ocelot is a .NET API Gateway.
-This project is aimed at people using .NET running a micro services / service oriented architecture that need a unified point of entry into their system.
-However it will work with anything that speaks HTTP and run on any platform that ASP.NET Core supports.
+This project is aimed at people using .NET running a micro services/service-oriented architecture that needs a unified point of entry into their system.
+However, it will work with anything that speaks HTTP and run on any platform that ASP.NET Core supports.

 ## Features

-A quick list of Ocelot's capabilities for more information see the [documentation](https://ocelot.readthedocs.io/en/latest/).
+For a quick list of Ocelot's capabilities for more information see the [documentation](https://ocelot.readthedocs.io/en/latest/).

 * Routing
 * Request Aggregation